 We are one of the most respected woodworking and preservation schools in the country.
 Our Preservation Carpentry (PC) program teaches the time-honored skills and values of fine craftsmanship.
 Our students share a love of history, materials, quality workmanship, and working with their hands to build, restore, and preserve beautiful structures that last.

-The two-year, comprehensive Preservation Carpentry program combines an introduction to contemporary residential construction with a thorough grounding in pre-20th century New England house construction.
-Through lectures, demonstrations, projects and site work, students are exposed to a broad range of construction methods, including stabilizing endangered buildings, preserving and uncovering architectural details and recreating documented design elements.
-Students develop an understanding of building components and systems and learn to compare current technology and traditional tools and practices.
+The two-year PC program combines an introduction to contemporary residential construction with a foundation in pre-20th century New England home construction.
+You’ll learn a broad range of construction methods, including stabilizing endangered buildings, preserving architectural details, and recreating historical design elements.
+Through lectures and hands-on projects and site work, you’ll gain an understanding of how current technology compares to traditional techniques.

 - Basic math for carpenters

 - Architectural drawings, shop drawings, blueprint reading, and full-size layouts